harness/developer-hub/docs/continuous-integration/use-ci/run-tests/tests-v1/ti-test-splitting.md

 ---
-title: Enable parallelism on a Run Tests step (deprecated)
+title: Enable parallelism on a Run Tests step
 description: You can enable parallelism on a Run Tests step.
 sidebar_position: 60
 redirect_from: